cmdev90/SimpleConnect/README.md

 http.get("http://www.example.com", new HttpResponder() {
     ...
 });

 ```

+**Hint: The HttpReponder can be passed as `null` if you wish not to handle the response.*

 The HttpResponder is your callback function that receives the http response.
 This object has one method that you must implement to handled to the server reponse.
 This reponse is wrapped in a `ServerReponse` object which has methods you can use to retrieve the server status codes, message and response content.
 ```java
     @Override